Bernard Sumner

-Bernard Sumner (born 4 January 1956) is an English singer, musician, songwriter, and record producer.
-He is a founding member of the bands Joy Division, New Order and Electronic.
-Sumner was an early force in several areas, including the post-punk, synthpop, and techno music scenes, as well as their various related genres, and was an early influence on the Manchester music scene that presaged the "Madchester" movement of the late 1980s centred on Factory Records and The Haçienda club in Manchester.
+Bernard Sumner (born 4 January 1956) is an English musician.
+He is a founding member of the bands Joy Division, New Order, Electronic, and Bad Lieutenant.
+Sumner was an early force in several areas, including the post-punk, synth-pop, and techno music scenes, as well as their various related genres, and was an early influence on the Manchester music scene that presaged the Madchester movement of the late 1980s centred on Factory Records and The Haçienda club in Manchester.
+He and drummer Stephen Morris are the only two continuous members of New Order, who have also appeared on all the band's albums.

 He began his career playing guitar and keyboards for Joy Division.
 Following lead singer Ian Curtis's death, the remaining members of Joy Division formed New Order with Sumner taking on lead vocal duties.
 His complex electronic compositions became less guitar-driven and more focused on electronic keyboards, synthesizers, and programming throughout the 1980s and 1990s.
 He formed Electronic with Johnny Marr in the late 1980s as a creative outlet outside of New Order, which continued after New Order went on hiatus in 1993.
 New Order became active again from 1998 through 2006, after which he returned to a more traditional rock context with the band Bad Lieutenant.
 He continues to record and perform with the latest iteration of New Order, which reformed in 2011.

-Early life
+Early life and education

-Sumner was born on 4 January 1956 in Broughton, Lancashire, England.
+Bernard Sumner was born on 4 January 1956 in Crumpsall Hospital (now North Manchester General Hospital) in Manchester, England.
+He has also used the surnames Dicken (similar to his stepfather's name Dickin) and Albrecht.

-Sumner was educated at Salford Grammar School, before joining Manchester-based animation studio Stop Frame (later Cosgrove Hall Films) as an animator (credited as Bernard Dickin) on Jamie and the Magic Torch.
+Sumner was educated at Salford Grammar School, before joining a company who did cartoon animations for television.